BobbyESP/Spowlo/README.md

 </div>

 # ANNOUNCEMENT: REMAKE COMING!
 I have made a library to be able to download songs from Spotify called [spotdl-android](https://github.com/BobbyESP/spotdl-android/).
 Now that it's done, I'm remaking Spowlo in a branch of this repo, called [remake-2](https://github.com/BobbyESP/Spowlo/tree/remake-2) ("remake" branch will be deleted because it was a lot easier re-creating the project from zero than deleting things kek).

+With this remake, you will be able to downloads Spotify songs thanks to the [spotDL](https://github.com/spotDL/spotify-downloader) library and also Spotify mods like the non-remake app.

 So stay tuned about it!

 If you want to get more info or just talk/ask me or our community, join our [telegram group](https://t.me/spowlo_chatroom)